Understanding MEDDIC: The Ultimate Guide to this Powerful Sales Methodology

 Decision Criteria

-In this MEDDIC step, we qualify prospects based on the business’s decision criteria.
-A business has formal or informal decision-making criteria, which can be divided into technical, legal, or business decision criteria.
+In this MEDDIC step, we’re qualifying prospects based on the business’s decision criteria.
+A business has formal or informal decision-making criteria, which can be further divided into technical, legal, or business decision criteria.

 Technical Decision Criteria: This looks at the criteria related to the technical extendibility and the current infrastructure of the organization, such as the organization’s current tech stack and ease of integration.
 If your solution is a great fit for your prospect’s needs but can’t sync with the organization’s current infrastructure, then there’s a slim chance the organization will consider your solution.

-Business Decision Criteria: These criteria include all things related to revenue, cash flow, and the organization’s budgets.
-An organization’s yearly OPEX or CAPEX budgets may drive its business decision criteria.
+Business Decision Criteria: These criteria include all things related to revenue, cash flow, and budgets of the organization.
+An organization’s yearly OPEX or CAPEX budgets may also drive its business decision criteria.

 By understanding and aligning your offerings to your client’s needs, you’ll project a helpful attitude–and be more likely to influence their decisions.